openfun/k8s-la-stack-tutorial/README.md

 > To proceed with this tutorial, you need to be familiar in using the command
 > line from your operating system.
 Being familiar with Kubernetes basic
-> concepts would be a plus to completely understand every steps of this
+> concepts would be a plus to completely understand every step of this
 > tutorial.

 ## Prerequisites